 Quit smoking, gain weight: Is it inevitable?

-Is weight gain inevitable after you quit smoking?
-What causes it?
+Why is weight gain common after you quit smoking?
+What can I do to avoid it?

-It's fairly common to gain weight after you stop smoking, especially during the first few months but it isn't inevitable.
+It's common to gain weight after you stop smoking, especially during the first several months but it isn't inevitable.

 Also, your ability to smell and taste food improves after you quit smoking.
 This can make food more appealing, which may lead you to eat more.
 And if you substitute snacking for smoking, the calories may quickly add up.